garywei944/acad.garywei.dev/_news/2024-02-29-relax-lab-ra.md

 related_posts: false
 ---

-I am happy to continue my position at the [Relax Lab](https://relax-ml.cs.cornell.edu/team/) at Cornell University as a graduate researcher. :computer:
+I am happy to continue my position at the [Relax ML Lab](https://relax-ml.cs.cornell.edu/team/) at Cornell University as a graduate researcher. :computer: